 Required Common Core

 - This course introduces students to varied applications of contemporary media in business, entertainment, and the public sector.
 Students study the processes of media production, the systems for media distribution, and the roles of media professionals.
 The course surveys the history of modern communications and the terminology of the media industry.
 Students examine the complex connections between technology, content, style, and audience response in the creation of media productions.

-- This course explains how video technology works.
-It covers the fundamentals of contemporary media technology including understanding video image formation, data compression, picture and sound generation and manipulation, and the impact of new technologies, such as HD-TV and P2P.
-Lab exercises introduce students to the operations of cameras, video-recording systems, microphones, and the uses of SMPTE Time Code.
-Students also examine systems for delivering media to the viewer, including webcast, broadcast, and satellite and cable distribution.
+- This course explains how video technology works and how that technology is put into practice to create video content.
+It covers the fundamentals of contemporary media technology including understanding video image formation, data compression, as well as picture and sound generation and manipulation.
+Lab exercises introduce students to the operations of cameras, video-recording systems, lighting instruments, microphones and the uses of SMPTE Time Code.
+Students also learn basic practical and aesthetic concepts of filmmaking by pre-producing and filming in-class exercises.

 Production Courses: Choose 4 courses from: